Miqdad ibn Aswad

-After the death of Muhammad, Miqdad continued to serve Islam under the Rashidun, where he was involved heavily in the Muslim conquest of the Levant and later Muslim conquest of Egypt.
-Miqdad's funeral prayer was led by the caliph.
+After the death of the prophet Muhammad, as before, Miqdad was a close associate of Ali, the Prophet's cousin, and continued to serve Islam under the Rashidun, where he was involved heavily in the Muslim conquest of the Levant and later Muslim conquest of Egypt.
+In Shia Islam, it is believed that he was a member of Shurṭat al-Khamīs, a group of six thousand fighters who swore absolute loyalty to Ali.

+Al-Miqdad's appearance was recorded as dark and hairy, with a dyed beard, wide eyes and a hooked nose.
+He was known as an excellent archer.
+Miqdad was known to have had a very large stomach, to the point that once he sat near a huge golden chest, and people remarked that the build of Miqdad was larger than the goldsmith's chest.
+In Medina, al-Miqdad stopped using "Ibn al-Aswad" as his name and used his real bloodline nisba (patronymic) going back to his father ("Ibn 'Amr"), after a Qur'anic verse was revealed forbidding the abolishment of one's bloodline.

 Biography

 Miqdad was born in Hadhramaut, Yemen to Amr al-Bahrani.
 He left for Mecca after an incident between him and one of the fellow tribesmen namely Abu Shammar ibn Hajar al-Kindi caused him to become fugitive and run away from his home to Mecca.
 In Mecca, he served a man named al-Aswad ibn Abd al-Yaghuts al-Kindi, who several times impressed his master and caused al-Aswad to grant favor on him and later adopted him as son, thus caused Miqdad to be more known as al-Miqdad ibn Aswad al-Kindi rather than al-Miqdad ibn Amr.